hardisj/erinsaudiocorner/content/english/loudspeakers/Klipsch_Heresy_IV.md

 Below is the measured in-room response at the main listening position (MLP) of my Home Theater (HT) in red and my Living Room (LR) in blue both compared against the predicted in-room response (purple).
 These were taken via the moving microphone average, covering the space of about 1 cubic foot in the MLP.
 The measurements/prediction below *do not* have EQ applied.

-You can see the prediction follows pretty reasonably to what is measured in the seated position in both rooms, notably in the trends.
-Two completely different listening setups yielded a similar response that both match the predicted in-room response borne from the spinorama data.
+You can see the prediction follows reasonably to what is measured in the seated position in both rooms, notably in the trends.
+Two completely different listening setups yielded a similar response that both match the predicted in-room response borne from the Spinorama data.
 This proves that the anechoic data and means to provide a predicted room response result in an accurate prediction for this speaker.